phpbb-extensions/test-framework/README.md

             EPV: 1               # Run EPV (Extension Pre Validator) on your code?
 1 or 0
             EXECUTABLE_FILES: 1  # Run check for executable files?
 1 or 0
             CODECOV: 0           # Run code coverage via codecov?
 1 or 0
-            PHPBB_BRANCH: 3.3.x  # The phpBB branch to run tests on
+            PHPBB_BRANCH: master # The phpBB branch to run tests on
         secrets:
             CODECOV_TOKEN: ${{ secrets.CODECOV_TOKEN }} # Do not edit this
 ```